 I am an Assistant Professor of Public Policy at the Luskin School of Public Affairs at the University of California, Los Angeles.
 My research focuses on topics in labor economics and applied microeconomics, including criminal justice and education.

 I recently earned my Ph.D. in Economics from the University of Texas at Austin.
 While in graduate school, I worked as a Staff Economist at the Council of Economic Advisers in the Executive Office of the President and as a research associate for the RAND Corporation on joint projects with the Texas Higher Education Coordinating Board.
 I have also received the NAED Spencer Dissertation Fellowship to support my research on the impact of funding for police in public schools on student disciplinary outcomes and educational attainment in Texas.

 My research interests include understanding factors that impact police decision-making and public trust in police.
 I am also interested in how interactions with the criminal justice system affect individuals, families and communities.
-A recent paper examines how much police discretion matters to law enforcement outcomes, after accounting for offense context.
-In this project, I find that the likelihood of an arrest critically depends on the officer that shows up to respond to a police call for service.

 Contact Email: weisburst(at)ucla(dot)edu